ThoughtWorks-AELab/ref_di_aws_auth0_bootstrap/readme.md

 - RoleRuleScriptGenerator
     - validate client id before doing team => role mapping

-- github_connection.js
-    - Need to set the User Agent programmatically to match the Github application name as requested by Github

 - bootstrap.py
     - validation for config structure so there are better error messages